Learning cross-layer dependence structure in multilayer networks: Simulation studies

 } \hide{ We additionally performed marginal tests for normality for each component.
 In each case, the marginal test failed to reject the null hypotheses that $\mple_i$ is marginal normal at the same significance level, for each component $i = 1,\ldots, p$, the result of which is consistent with the $Q$-$Q$ plots. }

 \hide{

 }

-We then implement the multiple testing correction procedures of Bonferroni, Benjamini-Hochberg, Hochberg, and Holm, for the 6 selected model-generating parameter vectors $\truth$ with 250 replicates to detect components that are significantly different from $0$ while controlling the false discovery rate (FDR) at a family-wise significance level of $\alpha = .05$---recall the third and the sixth component $\theta_{1,3}^\star$ and $\theta_{3}^\star$ of $\truth$ are set to $0$ in each simulation replicate.
-We estimate the FDR of the four procedures by averaging the false discovery proportions from 250 replicates of each of the 6 randomly selected model-generating parameters $\truth$.
+We then implement the multiple testing correction procedures of Bonferroni, Benjamini-Hochberg, Hochberg, and Holm, for the 6 selected data-generating parameter vectors $\truth$ with 250 replicates to detect components that are significantly different from $0$ while controlling the false discovery rate (FDR) at a family-wise significance level of $\alpha = .05$---recall that $\theta_{1,3}^\star$ and $\theta_{3}^\star$ of $\truth$ are set to $0$ in each simulation replicate.
+We estimate the FDR of the four procedures by averaging the false discovery proportions from 250 replicates of each of the 6 randomly selected data-generating parameters $\truth$.
 We provide the estimated FDRs for $\truth$ on a dense Bernoulli basis network in Table \ref{fdr}.
-In addition, we show the receiver operating characteristic (ROC) curves for $\mple$ estimating the 6 selected model-generating parameters in each of the subplot of Figure \ref{ROC}, on four basis network structures.
+In addition, we show the receiver operating characteristic (ROC) curves for $\mple$ estimating the 6 selected data-generating parameters in each of the subplot of Figure \ref{ROC}, on four basis network structures in Appendix \ref{more fdr} in the supplement to the paper.
 Simulation results suggest that the false discovery rate is controlled below the preset threshold $\alpha$.
-Different model-generating parameter values affect the trade-off between the sensitivity and the specificity of the model selection.
+Different data-generating parameter values affect the trade-off between the sensitivity and the specificity of the model selection.
 In general, multilayer networks with a larger effective sample size lead to a larger area under the ROC curve which offers a tool to choose appropriate correction procedures and thresholds for model selection in different scenarios.
 Additional results on the false discovery rate with different basis network structures are provided in Appendix \ref{more fdr} in the supplement to the paper.